The Oscar (film): Broadcast

-The Oscar made its network television debut on February 12, 1969 on ABC's Wednesday Night Movie.
-ABC moved the film to 8:30 pm Eastern due to cancelling the comedy show Turn-On after only one episode.
-TBS later included The Oscar in a film series called "Bad Movies We Love".
+The Oscar made its network television debut on February 12, 1969, on ABC's Wednesday Night Movie.
+ABC moved the film to 8:30 pm Eastern due to canceling the comedy show Turn-On after only one episode.
+TNT later included The Oscar in a film series called "Bad Movies We Love".

 It was released on DVD and Blu-ray by Kino Lorber on February 4, 2020.